Hunaid2000/Business-Card-Reader/README.md

 - **User-Friendly UI:** The system has a user-friendly interface to display the output results in form of table.

 ## Software Used
 The proposed system is developed using Python and Flask.
-Python is a popular programming language for image processing and machine learning, and Flask is a lightweight and easy-touse web framework that enables the development of web applications.
+Python is a popular programming language for image processing and machine learning, and Flask is a lightweight and easy-to-use web framework that enables the development of web applications.

 ## Inputs/Outputs
 The input to the system is an image of a business card uploaded through the web interface.
 The output consists of the text extracted from the business card displayed on the interface and written to a text file.